 Through the use of cross cutting, we experience the suspense caused by the assault on the van as well as the fight between Arthur and the security forces that takes place in the second dream level.

-By intercutting film with cross cut edits, we multiply the suspense generated in scene one by the suspense generated in scene two along with illustrating a clear narrative causality between each action.
+With cross cut edits, we multiply the suspense generated in Scene 1 by the suspense generated in Scene 2 along with creating a clear narrative causality between each action.

 Parallel Editing Example

 Parallel editing example from Rocky IV

 To show you an example of parallel editing I’ve chosen an example that is also in the form of a montage.
 It’s important to note that parallel editing can be done without the use of montage, but that you will often find these two editing techniques combine seamlessly.
 Here's one of the best training montages in film history to show us how it's done.

 In this scene from Rocky IV, the parallel cutting illustrates the differences between each fighter's training methods, while suggesting their similar results.

 Parallel editing works in a way that both compares and contrasts each image, so make sure to craft separate images that are able to be connected through similar actions that can provide meaning through the comparison.

 Rule of Six: Walter Murch's Eye Trace

-Now that you have a better understanding of cross cutting and parallel editing techniques and usages, why not continue with some mo0re great editing techniques.
+Now that you have a better understanding of cross cutting and parallel editing techniques, let's continue with more great editing techniques.
 One article that will help you make great cuts is The Rule of Six: How to Edit Effectively with Walter Murch's Eye Trace.